astropy/astroquery/docs/sdss/sdss.rst

 the :math:`\cos \delta` correction.
 At high declination, these rectangles would appear much more like trapezoids.
 However, this is the more intuitive interpretation of "this range of RA, that range of Dec" that many people use.
-Finally though, the constructed rectangles *do* account for RA wrap-around, so an appropriate region of the celestial sphere is searched, even if the central coordinate is very close to RA = 0.
+Finally, though, the constructed rectangles *do* account for RA wrap-around, so an appropriate region of the celestial sphere is searched, even if the central coordinate is very close to RA = 0.